 For an entity to qualify as a disadvantaged community, the community must meet the CWSRF's affordability criteria based on income, unemployment rates, and population trends.
 In addition, the entity must be eligible to receive Additional Subsidization.
 (See Appendix D for full details).
 In summary, the Annual Median Household Income (AMHI) of the entity's area to be served must be less than or equal to 75 percent of the State's AMHI and the Household Cost Factor (HCF) that considers income, unemployment rates, and population trends must be greater than or equal to 1 percent if only water or sewer service is provided or greater than or equal to 2 percent if both water and sewer service are provided.
-The percent of principal forgiveness is based on the difference between the calculated and minimum required household cost factors, as illustrated in the following table:
+The percent of principal forgiveness is based on the difference between the calculated and minimum required household cost factors.
+The maximum principal forgiveness as a percentage of CWSRF-funded project costs remaining after subtracting other CWSRF principal forgiveness is provided in the following table: